 Assisted Travel Without Booking

-You can turn up at any station that is accessible to you and request assistance onto a train from a member of our station or train staff, or you can call for assistance via a Help Point phone 24 hours a day 7 days a week (except 25th and 26th December).
+You can turn up at any station that is accessible to you and request assistance onto a train from a member of our station or train staff, or you can call for assistance via a Help Point, where available, 24 hours a day 7 days a week (except 25th and 26th December).

 If you cannot book assisted travel in advance, we will still provide help, if possible, but this may take longer to arrange.
 Please speak to a member of station staff and they will help you get on your intended train or the next available one.
 Please arrive at least 20 minutes before the time of your intended train so that staff can make arrangements to escort you to the platform in plenty of time to board your train.